 The material used for the drone arms is critical for maintaining structural integrity while minimizing weight.
-The selected material Carbon fiber has high strength-to-weight ratio and stiffness, which is the ideal choice for this project.
-The arms will be constructed from carbon fiber tubing with a 20 mm radius and 500 mm length shaped in an octagonal pattern.
-This configuration provides the necessary rigidity to support the motor mounts while withstanding the stresses from motor vibrations, propeller torque, and potential impacts during flight.
+The selected material needs to have a high strength-to-weight ratio and stiffness.
+This material needs to provide the necessary rigidity to support the motor mounts while withstanding the stresses from motor vibrations, propeller torque, and potential impacts during flight.